U.S. debt ceiling deal to face its first test in Congress

 Graphic: Understanding the debt ceiling https://www.reuters.com/graphics/USA-DEBT/HISTORY/znvnbkznlvl/

-(Reporting by Moira Warburton and Andy Sullivan; Editing by Kieran Murray and Chris Reese)
+(Reporting by Moira Warburton and Andy Sullivan; Editing by Scott Malone, Kieran Murray and Chris Reese)

 ((andy.sullivan@thomsonreuters.com; +1 202 421 5603;))